 Quantifiable Progress: Reading materials and pre-tests are built into Knowledge Matters simulations.
 That makes it easier for teachers–and students themselves–to gauge progress.
 Virtual Business - Accounting includes 11 assignments, and within each assignment are a reading quiz and a math quiz.
 Only after students pass those quizzes are they ready to run the simulation.
 Prchal says that he has seen a big improvement in grades since he began using the sims.

 Relevant Material: It is not uncommon for students to complain that course material “doesn’t have anything to do with their lives.”
-Knowledge Matters’ simulations, on the other hand, use real-life scenarios to make sure content stays relevant to students’ lives.
+Knowledge Matters’ simulations, on the other hand, use real-life scenarios to make sure content stays relevant and relatable to students’ lives.

-Curricula that’s Challenging, but Fun: Prchal recounts the story of one of his students who used the Virtual Business - Accounting simulation after being taught accounting in a more traditional way.
+Curricula That’s Challenging, but Fun: Prchal recounts the story of one of his students who used the Virtual Business - Accounting simulation after being taught accounting in a more traditional way.
 “The sim is more challenging, but more fun, than the way we learned it before because it really makes you think,” she told him.
-Prchal says the simulation engages students-while still meeting or exceeding Texas state curriculum guidelines.
+Prchal says the simulation engages students - while still meeting or exceeding Texas state curriculum guidelines.

-Tech Help from Real People: Good customer service (and from a human being) can be a rare thing.
+Tech Help From Real People: Good customer service (and from a human being) can be a rare thing.
 But Knowledge Matters still knows the importance of one-on-one, dedicated customer care.

 “One of my students recently had a problem with a new release of a sim,” Prchal says.
 “I just picked up the phone, went through the sim step-by-step with a Knowledge Matters specialist, and resolved all of the issues.”